BibliothecaDAO/Frontinus-House-Docs/Builders Proposals/Genesis  Round/#15 - NAIROBI HACKER HOUSE IN PARTNERSHIP WITH USIKU GAMES.md

-# Frontinus House Builder Proposal
+## NAIROBI HACKER HOUSE IN PARTNERSHIP WITH USIKU GAMES
 Host a hacker house in Nairobi, Kenya in partnership with Usiku Games, a game development studio.
 The hacker house will be focused on researching and creating immutable on-chain games that follow the play2die model.

-## NAIROBI HACKER HOUSE IN PARTNERSHIP WITH USIKU GAMES

 ### Introduction